-David Hill, George Newton, Claudio Soddu, Inmarsat; Mark Dumville, Madeleine MacCreadie, Smita Tiwari, William Roberts, GMV NSL; Julián Barrios Lerma, GMV AD; Chris Emes, Goonhilly Earth Station Ltd.
+David Hill, George Newton, Claudio Soddu, Inmarsat; Mark Dumville, Madeleine Easom, Smita Tiwari, William Roberts, GMV NSL; Julián Barrios Lerma, José Gabriel Pericacho, GMV AD; Chris Emes, Goonhilly Earth Station

 Date/Time: Thursday, Sep.
 22, 11:03 a.m.

-Following this, a new UK national SBAS demonstrator has been established, to aid in assessing the options for a future operational capability to provide augmentation services for users of GPS and potentially other GNSS.
-This is the “UKSBAS Testbed”, developed under the European Space Agency’s “Positioning, Navigation and Timing: Innovation, Competitiveness and Support for Institutional Projects” (NAVISP) programme.
+The United Kingdom (UK) withdrawal from the European Union (EU) affected the way that the UK participates in EU Space Programs.
+In the context of Space-Based Augmentation Systems (SBAS), this event ended UK participation in the EGNOS program and prevented the use of EGNOS Safety of Life (SOL) services in UK airspace as from June 25th, 2021.
+Following this, a new UK national SBAS demonstrator was established, to aid in assessing the options for future operational SBAS capabilities.
+This is the “UKSBAS Testbed”, developed under the European Space Agency’s “Positioning, Navigation and Timing: Innovation, Competitiveness and Support for Institutional Projects” (NAVISP) program.
 The project is led by Inmarsat, with support from GMV NSL and Goonhilly Earth Station.

-A primary objective of the testbed is the establishment of a UK SBAS L1 test Signal in Space (SIS) that may form the basis for the provision of a future SBAS services.
-The test signal will at all times be marked as being not operational (and therefore not to be used for any safety-critical applications) through the regular transmission of SBAS Message Type 0 (MT0) in compliance with ICAO SARPS.
-Also, the testbed enables the assessment of the interoperability between UK SBAS and EGNOS signals within their respective coverage areas.
-A further key objective is the delivery of a system performance assessment in relation to the monitoring of GPS via the dense, high-redundancy CORS network.
+A primary objective of the testbed is to establish a UK SBAS L1 test Signal in Space (SIS) that may form the basis for the provision of a future SBAS services.
+The test signal is marked as being not operational (and therefore not to be used for any safety-critical applications) through the regular transmission of SBAS Message Type 0 (MT0) in compliance with ICAO SARPS.
+The testbed enables the assessment of the interoperability between UK SBAS and EGNOS signals within their respective coverage areas.
+A further objective is the delivery of system performance assessments in relation to the monitoring of GPS via the dense, high-redundancy CORS network.